Is Scuba Diving Safe?

 You’re submerged in an environment in which you can’t survive without equipment.
 The changes in pressure, light, temperature, and sound can be disorienting, and it can feel like there’s no easy escape route.
 Plus, some new divers worry about underwater wildlife like sharks or stingrays.

 However, after the first couple of times in the water, many of these fears are replaced with the wonderful experience of scuba diving, from the breathtaking wildlife to the exhilaration of exploration, to the camaraderie that comes from bonding with your diving partner.

 Of course, you still want to read up on the safety and risks of scuba diving before you decide to take the plunge, so here is an information guide to assuage some common fears and misconceptions.

 First of all, is diving safe?

-Diving is a widely popular sport, but there are still some who have their reservations about its safety.
-Let’s put it this way: scuba diving is considered an adventure sport, and with it does come some risk.
+Diving is a widely popular sport, but there are still some who have reservations about its safety.
+Let’s put it this way: scuba diving is considered an adventure sport, and with it comes some risk.

 But how does that risk stack up to some other physical activities?